The ICO has set out the key steps organisations need to consider around the use of personal information.

 When collecting personal information, including people’s COVID-19 symptoms or any related test results, organisations should collect only the information needed to implement their measures appropriately and effectively.
 The ICO has guidance on data minimisation to help you make this decision.

 Don’t collect personal data that you don’t need.
-Some information only needs to be held momentarily, and there is no need to create a permanent record.
+Some information only needs to be checked momentarily, and there is no need to create a permanent record.

 Be clear, open and honest with staff about their data